EricDelerue/cornermusic/README.md

 Put the files in a directory (i.e.: /cornermusic/)

-Edit the src/services/fetchTracksApi.js file and modify the request headers if necessary (localhost or other).
+Edit the src/services/fetchTracksApi.js file and modify the request headers if necessary.

 Open the command line and type: